By the Brandfire Team | Last updated: April 2026

 The fastest route to positive ROI is a focused pilot: launch with a defined segment, prove the mechanics, measure clean results, then scale.
 Brands that try to launch at full scale from day one typically spend more, measure less accurately, and take longer to reach positive ROI.

-If you are planning a pilot model, it is worth understanding what a full-service programme management approach looks like from the outset.
+If you are planning a pilot model, it is worth understanding what a full-service program management approach looks like from the outset.
 Our rewards and fulfilment platform is designed to support both small-scale pilots and large-scale rollouts from the same infrastructure.

 Weak reward proposition.
 If the reward is not meaningful enough to change behaviour, members collect points passively and nothing shifts.
 The reward needs to feel attainable and desirable relative to the earning effort.